Doty leads Siena against Mount St. Mary's after 23-point game

 Emmitsburg, Maryland; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Siena faces Mount St. Mary’s after Gavin Doty scored 23 points in Siena’s 93-88 loss to the Canisius Golden Griffins.
+BOTTOM LINE: Siena visits Mount St. Mary’s after Gavin Doty scored 23 points in Siena’s 93-88 loss to the Canisius Golden Griffins.

-The Mountaineers have gone 8-4 at home.
-Mount St. Mary’s ranks seventh in the MAAC with 9.3 offensive rebounds per game led by Jedy Cordilia averaging 2.7.
+The Mountaineers are 8-4 on their home court.
+Mount St. Mary’s averages 14.8 turnovers per game and is 5-3 when it wins the turnover battle.

-The Saints have gone 8-9 against MAAC opponents.
-Siena has a 2-4 record in one-possession games.
+The Saints are 8-9 in MAAC play.
+Siena is 2-4 in games decided by less than 4 points.

-Mount St. Mary’s averages 71.2 points per game, 0.3 fewer points than the 71.5 Siena gives up.
-Siena averages 7.5 made 3-pointers per game this season, 1.1 fewer made shots on average than the 8.6 per game Mount St. Mary’s gives up.
+Mount St. Mary’s averages 7.7 made 3-pointers per game, 1.0 more made shot than the 6.7 per game Siena gives up.
+Siena averages 7.5 made 3-pointers per game this season, 1.1 fewer made shots on average than the 8.6 per game Mount St. Mary’s allows.

-TOP PERFORMERS: Xavier Lipscomb is averaging 7.1 points and 4.4 assists for the Mountaineers.
-Dallas Hobbs is averaging 13.7 points and 3.9 rebounds while shooting 39.3% over the past 10 games.
+TOP PERFORMERS: Dola Adebayo is shooting 52.9% and averaging 12.6 points for the Mountaineers.
+Dallas Hobbs is averaging 13.7 points over the last 10 games.

-Justice Shoats is scoring 16.0 points per game and averaging 2.8 rebounds for the Saints.
-Doty is averaging 16.7 points and 8.1 rebounds over the last 10 games.
+Justice Shoats is shooting 43.5% and averaging 16.0 points for the Saints.
+Brendan Coyle is averaging 3.1 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Mountaineers: 6-4, averaging 71.1 points, 34.8 rebounds, 14.8 assists, 5.3 steals and 2.6 blocks per game while shooting 46.9% from the field.
 Their opponents have averaged 69.6 points per game.